nonplayer/hammercrawl/hc_core_player_4_magic.md

 A spell with a **Somatic** component requires that the caster engage in some form of exaggerated physical movement or performance in order to actualize its magical power.
 This most commonly involves X-TREEM Finger Wiggling (TM), but accommodations can also be made for players who choose to involve other forms of motion, such as ballet, twerking, or interpretive dance.
 If the caster is prevented from engaging in their "style" of somatic motion, then they are unable to case the spell.
 As with verbal components, players are encouraged to passionately perform these motions for all to see, with the chance of giving their opponents Banes on their saves.

 Finally, **Material** components are entirely optional physical objects that the player can sacrifice in order to empower their spells.
 Pickled griffon's feet, petrified minotaur genitals, powdered elf bones, all are things that can be used to empower spells, provided the theme of the item and the effects of the spell align.
 Using such components is entirely optional and ultimately up to the feel of your gaming table.
 If applicable, the 'Smith may choose to allow casters to sacrifice components in order to remember spells, or overcast, or penalize opponents' saves, or more.
 You are encouraged to get creative.

+#### On Cantrips

+**Cantrip** spells are the weakest form of magic, so weak and singular in purpose that they can be cast at will without forgetting.
+They stick in a caster's mind like mnemonic rhymes from childhood, ready to call forth at an instant.

 #### On Reversible Spells